-Verizon reports 677,000 new postpaid connections, 7.2 million smartphone activations in Q1 2013 [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Verizon reports 677,000 new postpaid connections, 7.2 million smartphone activations in Q1 2013 [UPDATED]Alex Wagner - Editorial Director of News and Content

 Hot on the heels of the release of Nokia's Q1 2013 results, Verizon has shared its own numbers for the quarter.
 The big red carrier reports that it added a total of 720,000 connections during the first few months of 2013.
 Of that total, 677,000 were postpaid connections.
 Those new users helped to push Verizon to a total of 98.9 million retail connections at the end of Q1 2013, which includes 93.2 million postpaid connections.
 With around 34.9 million postpaid accounts, that works out to an average of 2.7 connections per postpaid account.

 On the hardware side of things, Verizon reports that it activated a total of 7.2 million smartphones in Q1 2013, around 28 percent of which were for customers that were new to the carrier.
 Activations of 4G LTE devices hit 5.9 million units for the quarter.
 Speaking of LTE, Verizon says that its 4G network is now available in 491 markets covering 287 million people, which is more than 95 percent of its 3G coverage.
 The big red operator also said that 54 percent of all its data traffic goes over its LTE network.

 Finally, Verizon reports that its total revenues for the first quarter of 2013 finished at $19.5 billion, a figure that's up 6.8 percent year-over-year.
 Service revenues for the quarter totaled $16.7 billion, while the average revenue per account (ARPA) grew 6.9 percent from Q1 2012 to a total of $150.27 per month.